sabatinim/sabatinim.github.io/_posts/2020-08-16-building-blocks-and-composition.md

   expect(gfx("value")).toEqual("g(f(value))")
 });
 ```

-Inside the test I define two functions 'f' and 'g' that take an input parameter and return a string with this parameter interpolated.
+In this test, I defined two functions, 'f' and 'g', which take an input parameter and return a string with that
-Composing them I can get a string concatenation.
+parameter interpolated.
+By composing them, I achieved string concatenation.

-This is the production code:
+The production code for the compose function looks like this:

 ``` typescript
 export const compose = <A,B,C>(